pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 CREATE PLACEMENT POLICY p2 FOLLOWER_CONSTRAINTS="{+region=us-east-1:1,-region=us-east-2:1}";
 ```

-This is because p2 explicitly requires a follower count of 1 per region, whereas p2 allows for 2 in any of the above (TODO: is this correct, how does PD balance?)
+This is because p2 explicitly requires a follower count of 1 per region, whereas p2 allows for 2 in any of the above (see "Schedule Property" above for an explanation).

 This is useful in the case that you want to ensure that `FOLLOWERS=2` exists in any of a list of zones: